 The Artistic Discovery Contest is open to all high school students in our District.
 The winning artwork of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will include the winning artwork from all participating districts from around the country.
 The winning artwork is also featured on House.gov's Congressional Art Competition page.

-Our office is accepting submissions during the month of April.
-The final day to submit your work is April 30th.
+Our office is accepting submissions now.
+The final day to submit your work is April 26th.
 For more information, you can call our office at (202) 225-5476.

 Art Competition Rules